- About SEAS

 iii.
 Three foundation and six Breadth courses are required for students starting in Mathematics 1b.

-Recommendations for honors are based on the grade point average of the final program of study, the rigor of the overall record, and the satisfaction of the modeling requirement.
+Recommendations for honors are based on the grade point average of the final program of study, the rigor of the overall record, and the satisfaction of the honors modeling requirement.
 The Committee on Undergraduate Studies in Applied Mathematics votes the level of English honors to be recommended (Honors, High Honors, Highest Honors).
-To be eligible for English honors, all students must satisfy a modeling requirement, in which a paper is written where mathematical analysis is used to understand some aspect of the world around us.
-The modeling requirement can be satisfied in three ways:
+To be eligible for English honors, all students must satisfy an honors modeling requirement, in which a paper is written where mathematical analysis is used to understand some aspect of the world around us.
+The honors modeling requirement can be satisfied in three ways:

-- Writing a senior thesis, and turning it in, automatically satisfies the modeling requirement for English honors.
+- Writing a senior thesis, and turning it in, automatically satisfies the honors modeling requirement for English honors.
 However, it does not automatically satisfy the Breadth modeling section (v) of the plan of study.
 Most students who write senior theses register for one semester of Applied Mathematics 91r, which satisfies Breadth section (v) of the plan of study.
 Applied Mathematics 99r cannot be used for Breadth section (v) of the plan of study, since this course is not letter-graded.

 Recommendations for honors are based primarily on the grades and rigor of the courses in a student's final program of study, and the evaluation of the thesis.

-Students who satisfy the modeling requirement without a thesis are eligible only for Honors.
+Students who satisfy the modeling requirement without a thesis are eligible for Honors.
 The GPA cutoff for Honors is 3.5.

-A thesis is required for High and Highest honors.
+A thesis is required for High or Highest honors.
 There are no set GPA cutoffs for High and Highest honors.
 In any given year, final GPA cutoffs will depend on the rigor of the eligible students' programs of study.
 A student's level of honors will be determined by these cutoffs and the quality of their thesis.

 Students with sufficient advanced placement credit to qualify for advanced standing may graduate with a bachelor’s and master’s degree in four years.
 Any student considering this option should discuss requirements with our Office of Academic Programs (Pierce 110) or with the Concentration Advisors.